cody-malcolm/FileSharer/README.md

   In either case, if a file with the requested name already exists in the destination directory, a unique name will be generated in the same way as common OS filesystems handle filename conflicts (eg. if `sample.txt` is requested, but `sample.txt` and `sample(1).txt` already exist, the file will be named `sample(2).txt`).

+- Significant effort was made to make the program reasonably robust (given the scope) and to protect against bad inputs, even in cases where such inputs are not possible with the client as implemented.
+For example, the server correctly handles requests of types other than `DIR`, `UPLOAD`, `DOWNLOAD`, and `DELETE` with an appropriate error message, even though the provided client is incapable of sending any other types of requests.
+After all, never trust the users.

 ### Specific Exclusions

 - The server does not need a user interface